rya-sge/access-denied/_posts/2024-12-30-hardware-fault-injection-attack.md

-**Fault Injection Attacks: Understanding the Threat to Modern Systems**
+---
+layout: post
+title: Hardware Security: Understanding Fault Injection Attack
+date:   2024-12-30
+lang: en
+locale: en-GB
+categories: security cryptography fault-injection side-channel hardware crypto-wallet
+tags: tls mtls cloud
+description: Fault injection attack (FIA) is a technique that targets the hardware itself to create unexpected behaviors in systems, often with catastrophic consequences.
+image:
+isMath: false
+---

 Fault injection attack (FIA) is a technique that targets the hardware itself to create unexpected behaviors in systems, often with catastrophic consequences.

+This article delves into fault injection attacks, their mechanisms, targets, and the defenses against them.

+> Warning: this article is still in draft state and its content is still mainly taken from several different sources and ChatGPT with a few modifications of my part.
+Its content should become more personal later.

+[TOC]

+## Introduction

 Fault attacks have been introduced by Boneh, DeMillo and Lipton at Eurocrypt’97.

 - The goal consists in perturbing the computation of cryptographic operations and to observe the erroneous result.
 - Perturbation can occur in many different ways  !

 Unlike traditional attacks that rely on exploiting software bugs or network vulnerabilities, fault injection seeks to compromise a system by inducing errors, thereby opening the door for malicious activities.

-This article delves into fault injection attacks, their mechanisms, targets, and the defenses against them.

 ### What is a Fault Injection Attack?